NeetuShaw/Airbnb-Hotel-Booking-Website-/README.md

 4. Paste the above content into the editor.
 5. Name the file `README.md`.
 6. Commit the file by clicking **Commit new file**.

-This will add the `README.md` file directly to your GitHub repository.

-Let me know if you need any adjustments!